The Route

 Place Gambetta, Vannes

-- Driver on site for ticket sales
+- Ticket booth on site for ticket sales

 Only boarding point — departure and arrival at Place Gambetta.